 Transform raw data into meaningful information through a combination of statistics, technology, research, and design.

-The Master of Science in Data Analytics and Visualization (DAV) program addresses the growing need, both nationally and locally, for researchers, analysts, mapmakers, designers, usability experts, and other data professionals.
-Drawing on the School of Information’s strengths in Information Science and Human–Computer Interaction, the program prepares students for work across the full lifecycle of data, from data acquisition, manipulation, and storage, to statistical analysis and interpretation, and dissemination of data artifacts through visual and narrative means.
+The Master of Science in Data Analytics and Visualization (DAV) program addresses the growing need for analysts, researchers, developers, designers, mapmakers, usability experts, and other data professionals.
+Drawing on the School of Information’s strengths in Information Science and Human–Computer Interaction, the program prepares students for work across the full lifecycle of data.

 Special Note for International Students: The DAV program is designated as a STEM program by the Department of Homeland Security (DHS) and thus qualifies for the STEM optional practical training (OPT) extension for F-1 students.

 If you intend to complete an advanced certificate, once enrolled in the program please submit the Certificate Declaration Form at your earliest convenience.

 |Bronx River Trash Collection and Fecal Material Analysis||Visualizing Responses to the Coronavirus||NYC Open Data: Dataset Compliance Dashboard|

 General information is available on the School of Information prospective students page.
 Information specific to the DAV program is provided below.
 Details on the student experience in the program are also available.